This is the ultimate guide to meditation mudras for beginners.

 When you use a hasta mudra for meditation, you can use any of the different types of meditation.
 However, I recommend using breathing meditation with mudras.
 You can also use visualizations to enhance mudras.

 Unlike in meditation, when you practice a mudra in yoga you can think about something else if you wish.
-However, in my experience, for the best effect you should meditate.
-The choice is entirely yours.
 Thinking about something will not prevent the mudra from working.
 However, you should generally be aware of pranayama.

 Where and when to practice mudras